-The Company provides initial seed capital into sponsored CLO and warehousing facilities, which are classified as VIEs as they have insufficient equity investment at risk.
-The Company has determined that it is the primary beneficiary of these VIEs due to its significant control as the collateral manager.
-The Company has elected the FVO method of accounting for \$1,782 million and \$1,791 million of investments in the CLO and warehousing facilities as of December 31, 2022 and 2021, respectively.
-The Company has also elected the FVO method of accounting for \$1,599 million and \$1,665 million of debt issued from the CLO as of December 31, 2022 and 2021, respectively (included in FVO debt - VIE in Note 9).
-Additionally, short-term non-recourse debt issued by the warehousing facilities and consolidated by the Company was \$66 million and zero as of December 31, 2022 and 2021, respectively (included in other VIE debt in Note 9).
+The Company provided initial seed capital into sponsored CLO and warehousing facilities, which were classified as VIEs because they have insufficient equity investment at risk.
+The Company concluded it is the primary beneficiary of these VIEs due to its significant control as the collateral manager.
+The Company elected the FVO method of accounting for \$1,782 million of investments in the CLO and warehousing facilities as of December 31, 2022.
+The Company also elected the FVO method of accounting for \$1,599 million of debt issued from the CLO as of December 31, 2022 (included in FVO VIE debt in Note 9).